-1.0 Scope
+1. Scope

-- 1.1 The Code imposes the following: - Minimum core standards upon all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives); and - Additional requirements (as set out in Appendix 1) upon entities which are designated as Major Institutions by the Central Bank so as to ensure that appropriate and robust corporate governance frameworks are in place and implemented to reflect the risk and nature of those institutions.
+- 1.1 The Code imposes the following: - Minimum core standards upon all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives); and - Additional requirements (as set out in Appendix 1) upon institutions which are designated as High Impact by the Central Bank so as to ensure that appropriate and robust corporate governance frameworks are in place and implemented to reflect the risk and nature of those institutions.
 There is no bar on institutions deciding to implement the additional requirements should they wish to do so and indeed institutions are encouraged to do so. - 1.2 The Code will not apply to foreign incorporated subsidiaries of an Irish institution.
-Such institutions are encouraged, however, to adopt equivalent good governance practices. - 1.3 Institutions will be informed in writing where the Central Bank considers that they are a major institution for the purposes of the Code. - 1.4 Institutions are required to disclose in their annual report that they are subject to the Code and whether they are required to comply with the additional requirements for major institutions.
+Such institutions are encouraged, however, to adopt equivalent good governance practices. - 1.3 The Central Bank has informed institutions of their Impact designation.
+Institutions are required to disclose in their annual report that they are subject to the Code and whether they are required to comply with the additional requirements for High Impact designated institutions.

-2.0 Definitions
+2. Definitions